Teriang

 Teriang, alt.
-Triang (Jawi: ترياڠ) is a town and a mukim in Bera District, southwestern Pahang, Malaysia.
+Triang (Jawi: ترياڠ) is a town and a mukim (township) in Bera District, southwestern Pahang, Malaysia.
 It is the largest settlement in the district.

 Etymology

 Its name was derived from Sungai Teriang (Triang River), a tributary of the Pahang River, the longest river in Peninsula Malaysia.

-History

-Triang's history could be traced back to the mid to late 19th century.
-The population then consisted mainly of indigenous Malays, living on subsistence farming as well as fishing in the Triang River.

-Following the migration of Chinese to SE Asia, the first Chinese began to arrive in Triang around 1900.
-Initially most would have arrived either by the Triang River or by foot, until the establishment of a small train stop by the Federated Malay States Railway (FMSR, now KTM) on its eastern route in the early 1900s.
-The FMSR's southernmost stop was in Singapore.
-As the railway line headed up north it reached Gemas whereupon the line split into western and eastern routes.
-The western route headed north west to Kuala Lumpur and eventually Perlis while the eastern route headed north east to Kelantan.

-The railway line was an important transportation link for the Peninsula to export its commodity produce, the most important of which were tin and rubber, through the Singapore port.
-Those Chinese who arrived and settled in Triang mostly worked as rubber tappers, timber merchants, restaurant and coffee shop operators, general merchandise dealers, provision shop operators, while some also tried to make some income peddling food to passengers when trains stopped in Triang.
-They were the main economic force and contributed substantially to Triang's growth.
-Over time, Triang grew to a predominantly Chinese town, with an estimated population of several thousands by 1950.
-During the Malayan Emergency in 1948–1960, to suppress the insurgency the British military forcibly moved many rural Chinese into tightly controlled New Villages.
-The Emergency was officially declared over in 1960.
-According to the most recent census in 2010 the Bera District had a population count of some 80,000.
-Of these 45% were ethnic Chinese, and most were town dwellers residing in Triang town or New Villages.

 Politics

 Triang was part of Temerloh District until 1992, when the southern half was carved out as the new Bera District, named after the nearby Bera Lake.
 Triang continued to be part of Temerloh constituency of the Malaysian parliament until 2004.

-Triang is now one of three constituencies of the Pahang State Legislative Assembly within the borders of the parliamentary constituency of Bera, the other two being Guai and Kemayan.
-The seat is currently held by Leong Yu Man of the DAP.
+Triang is one of three constituencies of the Pahang State Legislative Assembly within the borders of the parliamentary constituency of Bera, the other two being Guai and Kemayan.
+The seat was as of 2015 held by Leong Yu Man of the DAP.

-Ismail Sabri Yaakob, the current Prime Minister of Malaysia, is Member of Parliament of Bera.
+Ismail Sabri Yaakob, the former Prime Minister of Malaysia, is currently the Member of Parliament for Bera.